MsMaddyMac/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The Document Object Model is an object representation of all the html elements in a webpage.

 2. What is an event?

+The interaction a user has with a website.
+Ex: ‘click’, ‘keydown’, ’scroll’, etc.

 3. What is an event listener?

+It listens for an event and once it hears one it triggers the event callback to run.

 4. Why would we convert a NodeList into an Array?

+So that we are able to use function methods on the data provided within the NodeList and use it to manipulate the DOM.

 5. What is a component?

+It is code that can be used over and over again to create new components of the same type.
+It enables, ensures DRY code.

 ### Git Set up